aplura/TA-user-agents/README.md

 Icons made by [Freepik](http://www.freepik.com) from [Flaticon](http://www.flaticon.com) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)

 ## Change log

 ### v 1.7.0
-* Created script to automate the upgrading of the latest versions of ua-parser
+* Added script to automate the upgrading of ua-parser to the latest version
-* Imported the latest version of Python libraries ua-parser and PyYAML
+* Imported latest version of Python libraries ua-parser and PyYAML
+* Switched to 3 digit version number to comply with semantic versioning

 ### v 1.6
 * Updated to the latest version of the ua-parser